Rafqa Pietra Choboq Ar-Rayès

+She is a patron of lost parents and the sick.

 Birth and youth

 Rafka was born in Himlaya, in Matn District, on June 29, 1832, the Feast of Saints Peter and Paul, the only child of Saber Mourad El Rayess and Rafqa Gemayel, and was baptised Boutrossieh (the Arabic feminine of Peter).
 Her mother died when she was seven years old.
 In 1843, her father experienced financial difficulties and sent her to work as a servant for four years in Damascus at the home of Assaad Al-Badawi.
 She returned home in 1847 to find that her father had remarried.

 When Boutrossieh was 14 years old, her stepmother wanted her to marry her brother, while her maternal aunt wanted her to marry her son.
 Boutrossieh did not want to marry either man, and this caused much discord in her family.
 One day, while she was coming back from the fountain holding her jar, she overheard them arguing.
 She asked God to help her deal with the problem.
 She then decided to become a nun and went straight to the Convent of Our Lady of Liberation at Bikfaya.
 Boutrossieh's father and stepmother tried to take her back home but she refused.
 They returned home dismayed, and from then on never saw her again.

 Boutrossieh's kinsman, Joseph Gemayel, and his family founded a new religious institute for women that provided them with full-time education as well as religious instruction.
 Boutrossieh's name, Pierine (in French), was listed last among the first four candidates of the Daughters of Mary of the Immaculate Conception ("Mariamettes", in French) in Gemayel's notebook dated January 1, 1853.
 She was 21.